Ignite-Laboratories/Enigmaneering/enigma1/E1S3 - Breadcrumbs.md

 data can sometimes _stall._  I have a solution for this condition, but it does so by modulating the data in transit - which one could argue negates my point.
 I'll leave that for you to decide, but this is my understanding:

-    "The Binary Midpointing Recursion Conjecture"
+    "The Recursive Binary Midpointing Conjecture"

         Recursively midpointing a binary value will yield a reduction of bits on average three positions from the end of its containing index.